M-Ismail-ZA/M-Ismail-ZA/README.md

 ## Overview

 I am a theoretical mathematician working at the intersection of formal verification, decision theory under uncertainty, and cross-domain structural translation.
 My work is organized around a single core question: **What must a decision-maker get right, structurally, to avoid failure under uncertainty?** This is explored, expanded, and answered by my Lean 4/Mathlib formalization — **Ismail's Primitives** — that proves six structural properties necessary, mutually independent, and sequentially dependent for adaptive decision-making in a precisely defined environment class (Class C).
 That formalization is then instantiated across four domains: economics, developmental psychology, clinical psychology, and a clinical protocol (SPEA).
 A separate repository, **Ismail's Glossary**, provides a complete navigation index for every module in Mathlib4.
+A third repository, **Ismail's Protocols**, packages independent rule-based evaluation protocols — for source/claim credibility and AI-writing review — as portable AI skills, each with its own citation trail rather than a formal proof.

 All mathematical results are machine-checked in Lean 4 against Mathlib.
 The formalization contains **zero `sorry`**, **zero custom `axiom`**, and **zero `opaque`** declarations.
 Every theorem cited in the domain papers traces to a named Lean identifier with a verifiable line range.

 ---